-In addition, Eliminations and Other includes operating and administrative costs and foreign exchange costs which are not allocated to business segments.
+In addition to the segments noted above, Eliminations and Other includes operating and administrative costs and foreign exchange costs which are not allocated to business segments.
 Also included in Eliminations and Other are new business development activities, general corporate investments and elimination of transactions between segments required to present financial performance and financial position on a consolidated basis.